LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Takes care of provisioning and configuration
   * Autoscaling and integrated with Spot Instances for cost savings
   * Use cases: Data processing, ML, Web Indexing, BigData
-  * AWS Integration
-    * Amazon EC2 for the instances that comprise the nodes in the  cluster
-    * Amazon VPC to configure the virtual network in which you launch your instances
-    * Amazon S3 to store input and output data or HDFS (default)
-    * Amazon CloudWatch to monitor cluster performance and configure alarms
-    * AWS IAM to configure permissions
-    * AWS CloudTrail to audit requests made to the service
-    * AWS Data Pipeline to schedule and start your clusters
   * Node types:
     * Master Node:
       * single EC2 instance to manage the cluster